 - The applicant will make a significant financial contribution to the acquisition of the object itself.

 - Please be advised that grants exceeding €500,000 are rarely awarded.
 Applicants who require a substantial grant are advised to contact the Mondriaan Fund.
-No more than €1 million is to be paid for the acquisition of objects included on the list published with the Cultural Heritage Preservation Act.
+You cannot apply for the Acquisition grant for objects worth more than €1 million which were on the former list as published by the Cultural Heritage Preservation Act.
+For those objects you can contact the Ministry of Education, Culture and Science directly.
 The grant application is more likely to be successful if the applicant has raised some funds itself by means of a crowd-funding campaign, e.g. through voordekunst.nl.